-This Tree is sturdy, up to 10+m high with a massive, sturdy, rounded crown.
+This sturdy, up to 10+m high Tree has a massive, sturdy, rounded crown.
 Its shape has been compared to a hot-air balloon.
-Branches are erect, reasonably persistent, fairly dense and originate reasonably low-down.
+The erect and reasonably persistent Branches are fairly dense and originate reasonably low-down.
 The lower branches do not die down annually as they do in some Euphorbia sp.
-They thus grow forming a candelabra appearance.
-Branchlets have 4-5 angled wings and are up to 12cm in diameter.
+They thus grow forming the hot air balloon shape.
+Branchlets (a small branch or division of a branch especially a terminal division); usually applied to branches of the current or preceding year) have 4-5 angled wings and are up to 12cm in diameter.
 These branchlets are constricted to form segments.
-Simple Spines are paired and up to 5mm long or absent – especially in old trees.
+Simple paired Spines are and up to 5mm long or absent – especially in old trees.
 They arise on horny bases called Spine shields.
 In this plant the spine shields are separate and are often in hollows on the wing margins.
 There is no continuous shield ridge.
 Milky, caustic Latex is present.
-Plants are succulent and cactus like, but the true cactus lacks the paired spines and the latex present in this Euphorbia.
+These plants are succulent and cactus like, but the true cactus lacks the paired spines and the toxic latex present in this Euphorbia.
 Euphorbia cooperi is similar but smaller and the branches are 5-6 angled.

-The Leaves are oblanceolate (the reverse of lanceolate, as leaf broader at the apical third than at the middle and tapering towards the base), deciduous and fall very early.
+The deciduous tree has very early falling Leaves that are oblanceolate (the reverse of lanceolate, as leaf broader at the apical third than at the middle and tapering towards the base).
 They may be up to 8cm long in very young plants only.

-The Flowers are small and yellow-green.
-They are situated on the wing-ridges, just above the spines, reasonably close to the branch-ends.
+The small and yellow-green Flowers are situated on the wing-ridges, just above the spines, reasonably close to the branch-ends.
 Flowers are monoecious (separate male and female flowers present on the same tree).
 Flowering branches are green with wing-like angles that are constricted into segments that are up to 8cm long and broadest in the centre.
-They occur in an inflorescence called a Cyanthium (the name given to the cup-shaped inflorescence that appears as a single flower but is, in fact, a collection of reduced flowers.
-Sepals and petals are absent.
+They occur in an inflorescence called a Cyanthium (the name given to the cup-shaped Euphorbia inflorescence that appears as a single flower but is, in fact, a collection of reduced flowers).
+Sepals and Petals are absent.
 These flowers are unisexual – either male or female.
-Male flowers are reduced to a single Stamen with a Filament that ends in a 2-thecous (with 2 pollen sacs) Anther.
+The Male flowers are reduced to a single Stamen with one Filament that ends in a 2-thecous (with 2 pollen sacs) Anther.
 This anther dehisces longitudinally.
-Many male flowers surround the single female flower.
+Many such male flowers surround the single female flower.
 The Female flower has a the single Pistil with a stalked, superior Ovary that has 3 locules, each containing a single pendulous Ovule.
 There are usually 3 Styles and 3 Stigmas present.
 Pollinators are insects that are attracted by surrounding coloured, modified bracts and nectar glands.
 (Mar-Jul).

 Distribution & Ecology

 These plants are usually occur at an altitude of between 300 and 1 500m.
 They are common on rocky outcrops, in deciduous woodlands and often close to termite mounds.
-Provinces include KwaZulu-Natal, Gauteng, Mpumalanga, Limpopo, North West.
-They are also seen in Swaziland, Zimbabwe, Mozambique and northwards into Tropical Africa.
+Provinces where they occur include KwaZulu-Natal, Gauteng, Mpumalanga, Limpopo, North West.
+They are also occur in Swaziland, Zimbabwe, Mozambique and northwards into Tropical Africa.
 This is the most photographed Euphorbia species in the RSA.
 The growth form enables these trees to conserve water and their lack of leaves is compensated for by the stems – especially the younger ones being photosynthetic.
 These Euphorbias are one of the few plants that use 3 different photosynthesis mechanisms.
-An “unusual” one of these is CAM photosynthesis (Crassulacean acid metabolism – here the stomata only open at night to preserve moisture.
+An “unusual” one of these is CAM photosynthesis (Crassulacean acid metabolism – here the stomata (structures utilising 2 guard cells which, unlike lenticels, can control the gaseous exchange between the plant and the surrounding atmosphere) only open at night to preserve moisture.
 During this dark period, they collect and store carbon dioxide to use during the daylight for photosynthesis).
 Birds, like the Black-collared Bulbuls, Crested Guineafowl, Emerald-spotted Wood Doves, Franklins and Turtle Doves feed on the Fruit.
 Old Wood is used by Woodpeckers for nesting.
-The Roots are eaten by Porcupines and cane-rats.
+The Roots are eaten by porcupines and cane-rats.
 Flowers, including buds are eaten by vervet monkeys.

 This tree can be Grown from seed or truncheons.
 These should not be over-watered in winter.
 Due to the poisonous milky sap / latex, great care should be taken when handling this plant.
 The Latex is very poisonous – causing blistering, allergic reaction or even blindness.
 Latex is used to stun fish.
 Prior to cutting, the tree is often subjected to fire which decreases the effect of the toxic sap.
 This heating method is also used with the Tamboti trees.
 The Wood has a low density, is tough and is used for making boats, planks and doors.